mit-pdos/perennial/README.md

 Goose is briefly described in a CoqPL extended abstract and associated talk, "[Verifying concurrent Go code in Coq with Goose](https://www.chajed.io/papers/goose:coqpl2020.pdf)".

+The verified interpreter and test framework for Goose is described in a masters' thesis, "[Waddle: A proven interpreter and test framework for a subset of the Go semantics](https://pdos.csail.mit.edu/papers/gibsons-meng.pdf)".